KenKundert/inform/README.rst

    Messenger, but may be accessed by the messengers.

 The Messenger class provides the following user accessible methods.
-These methods are available as functions, which act on the current Messenger.
+These methods are also available as functions, which act on the current Messenger.

 done():
    Terminates the program normally (exit status is 0).